Ramarren/unit-formula/README.markdown

 The third form defines two synonyms `celsius` and `centigrade` that are units that use our formulae to convert-to and from a base unit instead of the defaults, which are `*` and `/`.

-Function `transform-units` defines a generic-function that accepts an `input-unit`, an `output-unit`, and a `unit-bag` list of available units to use in performing dimensional analysis, converting the input-unit to a value in the input unit.
+Function `transform-units` defines a generic-function that accepts an `input-unit`, an `output-unit`, and a `unit-bag` list of available units to use in performing dimensional analysis, converting the input-unit to a value in the output unit.
 This is a basic implementation and is far from optimized, but should work for all cases.

 Example: